Banks repay ECB crisis funds, toughen lending standards

 FRANKFURT Banks began early repayment of crisis funds to the European Central Bank on Wednesday, shrinking the ECB's balance sheet while the world's other big central banks are still spending to support their economies.

-Combined with lackluster demand for weekly funding, it helped boost the euro to its highest level against the dollar since November 2011.
+Combined with lacklustre demand for weekly funding, it helped boost the euro to its highest level against the dollar since November 2011.

 However, new capital requirements and financial regulation led them to toughen loan standards.